macs30123-s24/final-project-online_abortion_discourse/README.md

 *pic of percentage of posts with abortion in the title*

 After extracting the relevant posts from the dataset, I amassed a total of 10,372 submission posts.
-Despite the relatively small size, I still utilized the power of PySpark to perform data cleaning, Latent Dirichlet Allocation (LDA), bigram extraction, the creation of word clouds, and ultimately, to gather the ‘ids’ of each submission.
-These ‘ids’ played a crucial role in ensuring the accuracy of the extraction of corresponding comments.
+Despite the relatively small size, I still utilized the power of PySpark to perform data cleaning, Latent Dirichlet Allocation (LDA), bigram extraction, the creation of word clouds, and ultimately, to gather the ‘IDs’ of each submission.
+These ‘IDs’ played a crucial role in ensuring the accuracy of the extraction of corresponding comments.

 ### Comment Data

 Due to the substantial size of the comment data, which consisted of a 2GB ZST file, I opted to utilize PySpark for the extraction process, due to its parallelization and efficiency.
 As the file was much too large to open on my local machine, I uploaded the file to an S3 bucket, where I could access it within my JupyterHub on an EMR cluster.

-After reading in the file as text data, I defined a schema and used PySpark’s from_json() function to parse the large scale data.
+After reading in the file as text data, I defined a schema and used PySpark’s from_json() function to parse the large-scale data.
 Following this, I matched this resulting data frame on ‘IDs’ with the ‘IDs’ mentioned in the submission section, resulting in a dataset of 206,756 comments and their corresponding data.
 Lastly, I wrote this dataset into a Parquet file and stored it in an S3 bucket for later use.

 Similar to the submission data, I performed a thorough cleaning of the dataset, utilizing PySpark’s parallelization.
-This involved removing deleted comments, as well as comments that were too short, cleaned the textual data, and converted the time information from Unix timestamps (‘1640635686’) to readable representations (‘2022-08-24 15:45:39’).
+This involved removing deleted comments, as well as comments that were too short, cleaning the textual data, and converting the time information from Unix timestamps (‘1640635686’) to readable representations (‘2022-08-24 15:45:39’).
 Lastly, I matched any of the ‘null’ time values (mistakes from the original file) with the corresponding ‘submission’ time, providing a general estimation of when the comment was made.
 This gave me a final dataset size of 142,924 comments.

 The utilization of PySpark was crucial for both the extraction and the cleaning process due to the large dataset size, as it allowed for efficient parallel processing and handling of the data.
 The complexity and scale of the task underscored the importance of PySpark in achieving timely and accurate results, which would have been challenging, if not impossible (especially with the extraction) with traditional methods.